 Corporate Recovery & Insolvency

 A Creditors Voluntary Liquidation is the most common liquidation process in Ireland.
 It is a process used to deal with a Company that is insolvent.
-Creditors Voluntary Liquidation is usually initiated by the Company's directors.
+Creditors Voluntary Liquidation is usually initiated by the Company's directors and follow the procedures as set out in the Companies Act 2014.
 The first step is for the board of directors to have a board meeting to agree that the Company should be placed into liquidation and that notices should be sent to shareholders and creditors.

 As a specialist Corporate Recovery practice we have developed a wide range of analytical tools and techniques to assist Companies which may be in temporary financial difficulty.
 In general terms, each Corporate Recovery assignment may be broken down into four steps as follows:

 - Identifying the problems

 Our dedicated restructuring team works with stakeholders to restructure businesses that are experiencing financial difficulties, and seeks to rebuild corporate performance and restore stakeholder confidence

 Financial investigations can include a range of assignments during which the forensic accountant is engaged to find out why financial results or behaviour has deviated from the expected outcome and to quantify the impact of such results.